 On-site electricity production and storage system connection fee consultation

-Technical Safety BC is proposing a new, lower-priced category of electrical installation permit fees for interconnection equipment such as transfer switches, combiners, and inverters that connect to systems that produce and store electricity to be used on site.
+Technical Safety BC proposed a new, lower-priced category of electrical installation permit fees for interconnection equipment such as transfer switches, combiners, and inverters that connect to systems that produce and store electricity to be used on site.

-Technical Safety BC is proposing the following fees be added to the current electrical fee table:
+Technical Safety BC proposed the following fees be added to the current electrical fee table:

 Type of work

 System connection included in an installation permit for other regulated work.

 Standalone system connection permit with no other regulated work.

 Systems referred to in the table do not include those primarily intended to produce and store electricity to be used off site.
 Furthermore, systems that power industrial equipment and other large commercial operations would not fall under this fee category.